For your free copy of

 If you now fold this piece under, you will only glue in the 1.5cms space.

-I used double sided tape and it just holds the top edge of the tile in place.
+I have used double sided tape and it just holds the top edge of the tile in place.

 Step 5